pangeo-data/education-material/README.md

 # This README...

 ...is dedicated to the resources table you will find directly below.
-For POET, the Pangeo Outreach Education Training working group, please click on the poets folder above.
+For the Pangeo Outreach Education Training working group, please click on the ***wg*** folder found up above.

 # Education Material